A New Framework Prioritizes Continuous Improvement During Pre-Construction Risk Assessment

 By rating the risks that inspection items identify during these audits, it becomes possible to prioritize action.
 While all violations are important to address, some issues that can cause direct harm require a more immediate response than others.
 Ranking these issues empowers project managers to quickly resolve high-risk issues without losing sight of other violations that need to be addressed.

 When this ranking is coupled with a “report card” process for evaluating contractors, project teams can enhance contractor accountability.
-A report card is simply a process by which project managers can track issues for greater visibility into trends over time.
+A PCRA report card is simply a process by which project managers can track issues for greater visibility into trends over time.
 With this data in hand, project managers can deliver to their contractor partners insight into violations that may need to be addressed through training or changes to their internal practices.
 This also benefits contractors by showing how they will be evaluated and demonstrating that all contractors will be evaluated on the same basis.

 Phase IV: Close-out